johnshearing/bioelectocracy/README.md

         <DT><A HREF="https://www.youtube.com/watch?v=whZRH7IGAq0">Agency, Attractors, &amp; Observer-Dependent Computation in Biology &amp; Beyond - YouTube</A>
         <DT><A HREF="https://www.youtube.com/watch?v=lIHUWOv4nkE&t=2813s">Bioelectricity: The Body&#39;s Cognitive Glue - Michael Levin - 4/18/24 - YouTube</A>
         <DT><A HREF="https://www.youtube.com/watch?v=0Oo4ng6dWrQ">Prices as Cognitive glue by Benjamin Lyons - YouTube</A>
+        <DT><A HREF="https://x.com/MikeBenzCyber/status/1859468415070576815">The Blob Makes Pencils by Benjamin Lyons</A>
+        <DT><A HREF="https://osf.io/preprints/osf/3fdya">OSF Preprints | Cognitive Glues Are Shared Models of Relative Scarcities: The Economics of Collective Intelligence</A>
         <DT><A HREF="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4878765">The Problem of Externality in 2024</A>
-        <DT><A HREF="https://osf.io/preprints/osf/3fdya">OSF Preprints | Cognitive Glues Are Shared Models of Relative Scarcities: The Economics of Collective Intelligence</A>
         <DT><A HREF="https://benjaminflyons.com/essays/">Essays</A>
         <DT><A HREF="https://interestingessays.substack.com/archive">Archive - Interesting Essays</A>
         <DT><A HREF="https://interestingessays.substack.com/p/theres-no-such-thing-as-terminal">There&#39;s no such thing as terminal values</A>